-You can export the data displayed in a lookup window to Excel.
+You can export the data displayed in a lookup window to Excel if you hae the appropriate security setup.
 You can also select a customized lookup view or perform a search in the lookup window to display specific records, and then export the data to Excel.